 Audra of The Baker Chick with Heirloom Tomato Bacon Shortcakes

-- 2 tbsp coconut oil* (Not necessary if using an air popper)
+- 2 tablespoon coconut oil* (Not necessary if using an air popper)

 - 1 ½ c marshmallow fluff**